Z4nzu/hackingtool/README.md

 #### Don't Forgot to share with Your Friends
 ### The new Update get will soon stay updated
 #### Thank you..!!
-# Want to install docker package in one whole command here you go!
+# Want to install docker package in one whole command here you go
 ```
 docker built -t vgpastor/hackingtool
 docker -compose up -d